ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 excerpt: What is logging, why to use it and how to use it.
 ---

 **Logging** is a critical tool for debugging and troubleshooting applications.
 It tells you what happened, and gives you the raw data to track down the issue.
 By capturing relevant information at various stages of the application's execution, logging enables developers **to pinpoint the root cause of errors** and **resolve them efficiently**.

 **Monitoring** is an essential practice for **ensuring the reliability and performance of applications**.
 It tells you how your application is behaving by continuously gathering and analyzing data about its behavior and health.
 With monitoring, you can **detect issues early**, prevent downtime, and optimize resource utilization.

 Logging is also an useful tool for tracking application behavior and collecting statistics, but it's important to note that it only covers a limited range of functionality.
+E.g. Logs (formerly LogTail) has functionality to provide [alerts](https://betterstack.com/docs/logs/dashboards/alerts/) from specific log conditions.

 To achieve comprehensive monitoring and analytics, it's recommended to use additional services such as Datadog, New Relic, or Google Analytics.

-TODO: Add link to Logtail Alerts with log queris

 ### What to log?

 Collecting a sufficient amount of logs is essential for identifying when errors occur and determining what was happening prior to the occurrence of an error.
 In addition to identifying errors and their causes, logs can also aid in investigating the root cause of an issue.
 This is why it's important to include info logging in the logging process.

 Thorough investigations into application failures, it's important to focus on the "5 W"s:

 Who, What, When, Where and Why